-One (1) surfboard per case; size and weight restrictions do not apply, except items weighing more than 100 pounds will not be accepted as checked baggage.
+One (1) surfboard per case; size and weight restrictions do not apply, except items weighing more than 100 pounds will not be accepted as a checked bag.
 We recommend that surfboards travel in a hard-sided (rather than soft-sided) case to prevent damage.

-Surfboards are accepted to all destinations EXCEPT to/from Bermuda, Cuba, Haiti, Peru, Port of Spain, *Santo Domingo and Santiago.
+Surfboards are accepted to all destinations EXCEPT to/from Bermuda, Cuba, Haiti, Peru, Port of Spain, *Santo Domingo and Santiago, Dominican Republic.